Georgia firm allegedly falsely certified that its firefighting foam complied with military specifications

 Fighting fraud by government contractors, particularly military and defense suppliers, has long been a central function of the False Claims Act, which allows private parties known as qui tam relators or whistleblowers to bring lawsuits on behalf of the United States against parties defrauding the federal government or its agencies and share in the proceeds.
 False Claims Act whistleblowers—called qui tam whistleblowers—are generally entitled to whistleblower awards of 15-30% of the government’s recovery.

 Some of the largest whistleblower cases in history have involved fraud by defense contractors.
-For example, Northrop Grumman paid $325 million to resolve False Claims Act allegations that it sold the government faulty electronic satellite components in 2009.
-The False Claims Act was enacted during the Civil War to fight fraud by contractors supplying the Union Army, which was rampant.
+For example, in 2009 Northrop Grumman paid $325 million to resolve False Claims Act allegations it sold the government faulty electronic satellite components.
+The False Claims Act was originally enacted during the Civil War to fight fraud by contractors supplying the Union Army.